IvanBakhmutov/Insignia-GSI-media-buttons/README.md

 Dropped project, saved in repo in case if I'd like to return to it

-Inspired by https://github.com/wagiminator/CH552-MacroPad-plus with some tweaks
+Inspired by https://github.com/wagiminator/CH552-MacroPad-plus with some tweaks (not RGB but white LEDs backlight, PCB layout change and less buttons as it the original project)

 ![photo_2025-03-28_17-04-43.jpg](photo_2025-03-28_17-04-43.jpg)
 ![photo_2025-03-28_17-03-48.jpg](photo_2025-03-28_17-03-48.jpg)